Altiphylax mintoni

 Altiphylax mintoni, also known commonly as Minton's thin-toed gecko or the plump swati gecko, is a species of lizard in the family Gekkonidae.
-The species is endemic to South Asia.
+The species is endemic to Pakistan.

 Etymology

 The specific name, mintoni, is in honor of American herpetologist Sherman A. Minton.

 Geographic range

-A. mintoni is found in northern Pakistan.
+Altiphylax mintoni is found in northern Pakistan.

+Habitat

+The preferred natural habitat of Altiphylax mintoni is rocky areas of forest, at elevations around 2,000 m.